WhazzItToYa/Streamerbot-SociaBuzz/README.md

 ### Changing the Discord message

-SociaBuzz lets you customize the Discord message that it sends to your server.
+In the Discord configuration of the extension, SociaBuzz lets you customize the Discord message that it sends to your server.
 If you do change it, then you must go back to the extension's configuration page (see instructions above for how to open it) and update "SociaBuzz Discord Message" to match.

 Note that the message must contain the `{amount}` and `{supporter}` placeholders, in order for the extension to parse the `donationAmount` and `donationFrom` arguments out of the messages.